Demon Internet: History

 Demon Internet was born out of Demon Systems, a bespoke business software development company formed by Cliff Stanford, Grahame Davies and Owen Manderfield.
-In a discussion of the need for a home-oriented dialup IP service on the CIX boards, Stanford suggested that if 200 people stepped up with a year's subscription, he would use Demon's infrastructure to create such a service.
+In a discussion of the need for a home-oriented dialup IP service on the CIX boards, Stanford suggested that if 200 people stepped up with £120 for a year's subscription, he would use Demon's infrastructure to create such a service.

 Dismissing the idea that the Demon name might upset those with religious convictions, Cliff Stanford laughingly said he had considered getting the numbers "666" incorporated in the dial up.

 The original Demon service was hosted using mainly Apricot servers including a gigantic pair of LSI towers named "gate" and "post".

 When Demon started, WinSock was still a new concept that was not widely available and MS-DOS users were generally expected to download Internet connection software based on the KA9Q implementation of TCP/IP.
 Other platforms able to connect to the service included OS/2 Warp, Amiga, Archimedes, Atari, Linux and Mac.
 In 1995 the company acquired Chris Hall and Richard Clayton's Turnpike suite for Windows.

 Its first service was the "standard dial-up" (SDU) - full TCP/IP access on a static IP address with a user chosen 4 to 8 character "nodename" (later 3–16 character "hostname") in the .demon.co.uk domain e.g. example.demon.co.uk.
 This allowed users to receive SMTP mail and other IP traffic direct to their computers.
 It was possible to operate independently of Demon or to make use of Demon's mail, news and IRC servers.

 Demon was the first ISP to pioneer SDU service priced at £10 a month plus VAT (£10 only for the founder members), described in the sales literature as a "tenner a month".
 The low price attracted enough new customers that it was profitable and served to expand Internet usage in the UK.